domRiddle/ASF/Configuration.md

 `string` type with default value of `null`.
 This property defines your steam parental PIN.
 ASF requires an access to resources protected by steam parental, therefore if you use that feature, you should provide ASF with parental unlock PIN, so it can operate normally.
 Default value of `null` means that there is no steam parental PIN required to unlock this account, and this is probably what you want if you don't use steam parental functionality.
 In addition to defining steam parental PIN here, you may also use value of `0` if you want to enter your steam parental PIN on each ASF startup, when needed, instead of putting it in the config.
 This may be useful for you if you don't want to save sensitive data in config file.

-In limited circumstances, ASF is also able to generate a valid Steam parental code itself, although that requires excessive amount of OS resources and additional time to complete, not to mention that it's not guaranteed to succeed, therefore we recommend to not rely on that feature.
+In limited circumstances, ASF is also able to generate a valid Steam parental code itself, although that requires excessive amount of OS resources and additional time to complete, not to mention that it's not guaranteed to succeed, therefore we recommend to not rely on that feature and instead put valid `SteamParentalCode` in the config for ASF to use.

 ---